 Dr. Byrne: My pleasure.

 Many, many thanks to Dr. Byrne for sharing his clinical and personal perspectives about information asymmetry with our patient and caregiver community.
-If you would like to contact Dr. Byrne, please dial (888) 645-8713.

 Keep on tickin!